needle-tools/needle-engine-support/documentation/scripting.md

 }
 ```

 Now inside Unity a new script called ``Rotate.cs`` will be automatically generated.
-Add the new Unity component to a Cube that is exported as part of a glTF file (it needs a ``GltfObject`` component in its parent) and save the scene.
+Add the new Unity component to a Cube and save the scene.
 The cube is now rotating inside the browser.
 Open the chrome developer console by `F12` to inspect the log from the ``Rotate.start`` method.
 This is a helpful practice to learn and debug what fields are exported and currently assigned.
 In general all public and serializable fields and all public properties are exported.